 Whether working as a group or individually on a course assignment, computer labs are also available to facilitate your study and research.
-Dozens of computers are available for student use in the university library, located on the main campus at Fullerton.
-Additional computers are available at certain other teaching sites, including Hope's Anaheim Education Center and Puget Sound Education Center.
-These IBM-compatible systems are equipped with Microsoft Office, Microsoft Internet Explorer, and other applications required for instructional support.
+Dozens of computers are available for student use in the University library, located on the main campus at Fullerton.
+Additional computers are available at certain other teaching sites, including HIU's Anaheim Education Center and Puget Sound Education Center.
+These systems are equipped with applications required for instructional support.